 3. “Heaven has no favorites” by Erich Maria Remarque – Germany

 “Heaven has no favorites” by German novelist Erich Maria Remarque is one of my all-time favorite books.
-Although it is not set in Germany, like for instance another Remarque´s novel “The Black Obelisk“.
+Although it is not actually set in Germany, like for instance, another Remarque novel “The Black Obelisk“.

 Two main characters of “Heaven has no favorites”, Clerfayt and Lillian, prove that opposites often attract and make the most unique love stories.
 By and large, it is a bittersweet story about living only in the moment, without regard for the future.
 “Heaven has no favorites” is also a never-ending source of beautiful quotes that inspire you to think about life and all the things that really matter in it.

-4. “The Autobiography Of A Turkish Girl” by Resat Nuri Güntekin – Turkey
+4. “The Autobiography Of A Turkish Girl” (also called The Wren) by Resat Nuri Güntekin – Turkey

 Ever since my first layover in Istanbul, Turkey has been one of my favorite travel destinations.
 In search of intriguing historical insights and details about the Ottoman descendants, I’ve devoured hundreds of books, movies, documentaries, and TV series.
-Nevertheless, I still remember the first book that marked my Turkish cultural journey – “The Autobiography Of A Turkish Girl” by Resat Nuri Güntekin.
+Nevertheless, I still remember the first book that marked my Turkish cultural journey – “The Autobiography Of A Turkish Girl” (also called The Wren) by Resat Nuri Güntekin.

 The story is brought to a reader in the form of a diary, written by a Turkish girl Feride.
 This very personal story immediately consumes you and it´s impossible to set this book aside before you flip its last pages.
 Feride breaks an engagement and leaves Kamran, the only man she ever loved, upon discovering that he´s been unfaithful to her.
-She runs away to follow her teaching career and find happiness and peace.
-But can we really start over after losing the love of our life?
+She runs away to follow her teaching career and finds happiness and peace.
+But can we really start over after losing the love of our life and are there those second chances in relationships?

-Alongside the engaging storyline, “The Autobiography Of A Turkish Girl” also shows life in Turkey in the early XX century and gives its readers the scoop of Turkish customs and traditions.
+Alongside the engaging storyline, “The Autobiography Of A Turkish Girl” also shows life in Turkey in the early XXth century, while giving its readers the scoop on Turkish customs and traditions.

 5. “Madame Bovary” by Gustave Flaubert – France